 1. School Lesson

-For those of us that does not know what school lesson is.
+For those of us that do not know what school lesson is.
 School lesson is the one on one teaching you give to a pupil or group of pupils having problems in some subjects and you’re paid for this separately asides your regular salary by parents.

-Although depending on the school, most school usually collect 30% – 50% but I can assure you after the deduction of this money given it can still go a long way when it is added to your monthly salary.
+Although depending on the school, most schools usually collect 30% – 50% but I can assure you after the deduction of this money given it can still go a long way when it is added to your monthly salary.